How to Grill Top Sirloin Steaks

 2-inch thick | Medium (135 F) | 9-11 minutes per side |

-All steaks, especially ones with a propensity for toughness, should be allowed to rest after removing them from the grill.
+All steaks, especially ones with a propensity for toughness, like top sirloin, should be allowed to rest after removing them from the grill.
 Let your steak sit for 5 to 10 minutes before cutting into it.
 This enables the steak to reabsorb the juices, so they don’t pour out onto the cutting board when you slice the meat.

 Make sure to slice the steaks against the grain after resting for maximum tenderness.
 To find the grain, simply look at the surface of the sirloin and notice how the fibers are running parallel in one direction.
 You want to cut across the grain, perpendicular to the fibers.
 This will allow the strands or fibers to be much shorter in each slice, and much easier to chew.
 You can slice sirloin steak as thin as ¼-inch thick, or slice thicker slices, up to 1 inch.